OPEN-NEXT/OKH-LOSH/data_mapping/data-mapping-Thingiverse.md

 What about:

 - short description?
-  - unavailable → construct from "tags":"name"
+  - if unavailable → construct from "tags":"name"
 - version?
 - any sort of category?